 Sauna Use is Linked to Fewer Heart Problems

 Did you know there are several studies that show saunas are linked to fewer heart problems.
-In honor of Heart Month, we look at how a sauna is good for your heart.
+In this crazy, stressful world we live in, nearly everyone can do better to work on their health.
+That starts with your heart.
+Let’s look at why a sauna is great for that.

 Health Heart, Healthy Life

 A study in JAMA Internal Medicine shows the many benefits of sauna bathing.
 The most striking finding – spending regular time in a sauna may help keep your heart healthy and extend your life.

 Researchers tracked 2,300 middle-aged men in Finland and grouped them by how much time they spent in a sauna.
 They spent an average of 14 minutes in the sauna at 175° F heat.
 They found the following:

 - 49% of the men who went to a sauna once a week died.

 - 38% of the men who went to a sauna two-three times a week died.

 - Just 31% of the men who went four-seven times a week died.

 They also found the frequent sauna visits were associated with lower death rates from cardiovascular disease and stroke.

 Earlier studies have shown that people with risk factors for heart disease, such as high cholesterol, high blood pressure and diabetes who use a sauna regularly benefit.